-- · Has the government implemented effective anti-corruption initiatives? - Is the government free from excessive bureaucratic regulations, registration requirements, and other controls that increase opportunities for corruption? - Are there adequate laws requiring financial disclosure and disallowing conflict of interest? - · Does the government advertise jobs and contracts? - Does the state enforce an effective legislative or administrative process-particularly one that is free of prejudice against one's political opponents-to prevent, investigate, and prosecute the corruption of government officials and civil servants? - Do whistleblowers, anti-corruption activists, investigators, and journalists enjoy legal protections that make them feel secure about reporting cases of bribery and corruption?
+- Has the government implemented effective anti-corruption initiatives? - Is the country's economy free of excessive state involvement? - Is the government free from excessive bureaucratic regulations, registration requirements, and other controls that increase opportunities for corruption? - Are there significant limitations on the participation of government officials in economic life? - Are there adequate laws requiring financial disclosure and disallowing conflict of interest? - Does the government advertise jobs and contracts? - Does the state enforce an effective legislative or administrative process-particularly one that is free of prejudice against one's political opponents-to prevent, investigate, and prosecute the corruption of government officials and civil servants? - Do whistle blowers, anti-corruption activists, investigators, and journalists enjoy legal protections that make them feel secure about reporting cases of bribery and corruption? - Are allegations of corruption given wide and extensive airing in the media? - Does the public display a high intolerance for official corruption?